What Is Full Form Of LC?

 The full form of LC is a Letter of credit.
-A letter of credit is an instrument used mostly in international transactions where the document is given by buyers bank, known as issuing bank, that guarantees that the buyer will pay to the seller correct amount timely and in case the buyer fails to pay the amount to the seller then the bank is liable to pay the outstanding dues to the seller on behalf of the buyer.
+A letter of creditLetter Of CreditA Letter of Credit (LC) is issued by a buyer’s bank to ensure timely, full payment to the seller.
+If the buyers default, the bank pays the sellers on their behalf. is used mostly in international transactions where the document the buyer’s bank gives, known as the issuing bank, guarantees that the buyer will pay the seller the correct amount.
+If the buyer fails to pay the amount to the seller, the bank must pay the outstanding dues on the buyer’s behalf.

 The features of the letter of credit are as follows –

-- Transferable LC – This type of LC is allowed to be transferred by the seller to other parties and it acts as money.
+- Transferable LC – This type of LC is allowed to be transferred by the seller to other parties and acts as money.

 - Confirming Bank – The confirming bank has to confirm the LC and assumes obligations similar to that of the issuing bank.
 It also evaluates the country and the bank that issues LC before confirming the LC.